bigdatagenomics/mango/docs/browser/example.rst

 The Mango browser can run files that are staged on Hadoop Distributed File System (`HDFS <https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html#Introduction>`__).

-To run the example files on a cluster with hdfs, first first put example-files on hdfs.
+To run the example files on a cluster with hdfs, first put example-files on hdfs:

 .. code:: bash